VArtzy/neocurl/README.md

 ```:Httpd``` -- debug mode, curl statement will appear on statusline

-- Seperate window will appear and provide response from curl http request
+- Seperate window will appear and provide response from curl http request with time measurre in second